duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 Using above listing as an example, you should be choosing the disk name (sdb), not the partition name (sdb1, sdb2) for etcher to capture the whole disk.

+For Raspberry Pi:

 - You will then have to enter your laptop's `sudo` password to run Etcher.

 - When asked "Are you sure?" select <kbd>y</kbd>.

 Warning: Always be careful when selecting disk to be imaged.
 You don't want to lose your computer's system partition!

+For Jetson Nano:

+- The procedure will ask to accept the conditions for use.
+When asked "Do you accept? (a=Accept, n=Reject, r=Read License) \[n]: " select <kbd>a</kbd>.

+- After the image is downloaded, you will have to enter your `sudo` password.

+- For the Jetson Nano board, the drive selection (e.g. /dev/sda) is performed after the image is downloaded.

 On successful end of the procedure, the drives will be automatically ejected and you can just remove the SD card from your laptop.